The Thread of Grief

-The woman had started crying by now, those silent tears that do not make any noise.
+The woman had started crying by now.
+These were silent tears that do not make any noise.
 She couldn’t scream like the women in his village.
 She had to stay dignified.

-The man gestured the woman to leave.
+The man gestured for the woman to leave.
 She left without another word.
-One of the policemen accompanied the woman, walking behind her at a decent distance that was considered appropriate of a bodyguard.
+One of the policemen accompanied the woman, walking behind her at a decent distance that was considered appropriate for a bodyguard.

-He measured his steps according to her pace that was more laborious than that of an old woman.
+He measured his steps according to her pace which was more laborious than that of an old woman.

 Abdul Salam winced.

-The girl had been inside for a couple of hours now and he had been here for 25 days.
+The girl had been inside for a couple of hours now and Abdul Salam had been here for 25 days.

 He wanted to console this man who sat there lost in some deep thought.

 Twice he looked at him and then he looked away.
-He had hardly noticed this man sitting on a tattered blanket by his side.
-He was preoccupied by grief.
+The rich man would hardly notice a man sitting on a tattered blanket by his side.
+He was preoccupied with grief.

-The Doctor came outside again and asked the man to step in with him
+The Doctor came outside again and asked the rich man to step inside with him.

 ‘What happened to the girl?’